KeithDHedger/BashCompiler/README.md

 Only stdout is redirectable to a file for now.
 Pipelines of commands may ONLY redirect the LAST command to a file, if you need to do fancy redirects or redirect stderr then wrap in a shell command eg:
 /bin/sh -c "ls /tmpl 2>/tmp/log|ls / &>>/tmp/log"

+Creating menus with 'select' is BASH only and will ( for now ) run a seperate shell to run the command at runtime.
+See the testpipesndselect example.

 ````